 Pride Club

-The Pride Club is dedicated to creating a supportive, accepting, and positive environment for Highland’s gay, lesbian, bisexual and transgender students.
-The goal of Pride includes providing educational activities to foster a greater appreciation of diversity at the College.
+The Pride Club is dedicated to creating a supportive, accepting, and positive environment for Highland’s LGBTQ+ students.
+The goal of Pride includes providing educational activities to foster a greater appreciation of diversity and respect at the College.
 Pride supports courtesy, fairness, and respect for all students through advocating unity amongst the student body.

 Laura Watson: 815.599.3456, laura.watson@highland.edu